Bartlett's delta in the SABR model: Robustness of the modified SABR delta

 As a result of these calculations, the modified SABR delta is given by

 as claimed in the Introduction.
-Note that, to the leading order in the option moneyness, this expression is independent of the details of the backbone function $C(F)$; it only depends on the implied volatility for the strike $K$ and the skewness $\eta$, both of which are market observable.
-In particular, this explains the empirical observation made in \cite{b06} that the modified SABR delta is relatively insensitive to the choice of the CEV parameter $\beta$ in the SABR model, once the remaining SABR parameters have been optimized.
+Note that, to the leading order in the option moneyness, this expression is independent of the details of the backbone function $C(F)$, it only depends on the implied volatility for the strike $K$ and the skew $\eta$.
+Both of these quantities are market observable, and the calibrated model fits them.
+This explains the empirical observation made in \cite{b06} that the modified SABR delta is practically insensitive to the choice of the parameter $\beta$, once the remaining parameters have been optimized.
+In particular, the expression above shows that the modified delta of an at the money option, $K=F$, is independent of the choice of $\beta$.

 This is to be contrasted with the behavior of the classic SABR delta.
 Indeed, we have

 and therefore

 In other words, the classic SABR delta, and thus the corresponding hedging strategy, depends on the choice of the backbone function $C(F)$.